A Legend of Montrose

+The story takes place during the Earl of Montrose's 1644-5 military campaign in Scotland on behalf of King Charles I against the Covenanters who had sided with the Parliament of England in the English Civil War.
+In the novel, two soldiers in Montrose's army fall for the same woman.
+One of the men stabs his rival and then disappears.

 Plot summary

-The story takes place during the Earl of Montrose's 1644-5 military campaign in Scotland on behalf of King Charles I against the Covenanters who had sided with the English Parliament in the English Civil War.
+The story takes place during the Earl of Montrose's 1644-5 military campaign in Scotland on behalf of King Charles I against the Covenanters who had sided with the Parliament of England in the English Civil War.

 Earl of Montrose

 The main plot concerns a love triangle between Allan M'Aulay, his friend the Earl of Menteith, and Annot Lyle.
 Annot is a young woman who has been brought up by the M'Aulays since being captured as a girl during a blood feud against the MacEagh clan (also known as the Children of the Mist).
 M'Aulay and Menteith are both members of Montrose's army.
 Annot eventually marries Menteith after it is discovered that she has aristocratic blood, and was kidnapped by the MacEaghs as a baby.
 This leads to the jealous M'Aulay stabbing Menteith and then fleeing Montrose's army.
 Menteith survives whilst M'Aulay disappears and is rumoured to have been killed by the MacEaghs.